How does life insurance pay out?

 This is the process for how life insurance pays out and the steps you need to take.

-• Locate the life insurance policy.
-If you can’t find the policy, contact your life insurance agent, the company that issued the policy or the human resources department of the company that sponsors the group life insurance plan.
+- Locate the life insurance policy.
+If you can’t find the policy, contact your financial professional, the company that issued the policy or the human resources department of the company that sponsors the group life insurance plan.
 If you’re still stuck, check out these additional tips on locating a life insurance policy from the American Council of Life Insurers.
 Two last resort options include searching the NAIC Life Insurance Policy Locator Service or contacting MIB, an insurance membership corporation that offers a policy locator service for a fee.

-• Fill out a request for benefits.
-This is the claim form from the life insurance company that you can get from the insurer or from your life insurance agent.
+- Fill out a request for benefits.
+This is the claim form from the life insurance company that you can get from the insurer or from your financial professional.

 There are, however, times when the life insurance payout is delayed.
 Common reasons for a delay include:

-A licensed insurance agent can help you navigate the life insurance payout process and answer any other life insurance questions you have.
-If you don’t have an agent or advisor to work with, check out our agent locator.
+A financial professional can help you navigate the life insurance payout process and answer any other life insurance questions you have.
+If you don’t have one to work with, check out our locator.
 You can also work directly with an insurance company.
-Here are company partners that support our non-profit mission and can assist you in getting coverage directly or through one of their agents or advisors.
+Here are company partners that support our non-profit mission and can assist you in getting coverage directly or through one of their financial professionals.
 The key is to start today.